 For personal use, I would love this.
 I am a commuter - an hour to and from work.
 I image reading the New York Times, or perhaps my favorite technology websites.
 But 25 of these in a classroom?
 I'm not sure.

-Published on Thursday, January 28, 2010 (9 years, 3 weeks, and 6 days ago).
+Published on Thursday, January 28, 2010 (9 years, 2 months, and 3 weeks ago).
 Posted in: Educational Tech Leadership